Bad Child

 Nicole Emilíana Mendez is a filmmaker and visual artist with a background in contemporary figurative painting.
 Born in Key West, Florida and moving many times as a child, she grew up with a love for people watching in ever changing environments.
 A survivor of childhood sexual trauma, her work focuses heavily on the emotions of young girls and their interactions with the world around them.

 Mendez has exhibited her artwork around the country.
 She has had work featured at the Oceanside Museum of Art, has been published in several local magazines throughout southern California, and has had her work discussed on KPBS’ Midday Edition.
 Her original paintings are in private collections throughout the United States, Canada, Sweden, Iceland, and Germany.
+In 2016 Mendez was nominated for the San Diego Art Prize.
+She studied at Marylhurst University in Portland, Oregon after changing her major from chemistry and mathematics to fine art, and she received her MFA in 2022 from San Diego State University.

 Bad Child is about the more intimate, less visible outcomes caused from enduring repeated childhood sexual abuse.
 It is about my own personal history, and I’ve combined poetic, experimental, and traditional techniques in an attempt to express that which is inherently unrepresentable: trauma.

 On the one hand, the film remembers the past through a child’s eyes, and on the other, it has elements of a more traditional form with expert interviews that underscore the importance of parental support.
 The layers of images, sounds, and animation convey the complexity of living with trauma and work together to overstimulate the viewer.
-The constant music and dialogue create a sense of anxiety as it carries on with little reprieve, while the somewhat obscured speech as I address my parents mirrors my current relationship with them.
+The constant music and dialogue create a sense of anxiety as it carries on with little reprieve, while the somewhat obscured speech as I address my parents mirrors my relationship with them.